19hours/sg-statutes/Acts/Securities and Futures Act.md

 204\.—(1) Any person who contravenes any of the provisions of this Division shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $250,000 or to imprisonment for a term not exceeding 7 years or to both.

-(2) No proceedings shall be instituted against a person for an offence in respect of a contravention of this Division after a court has made an order against him for the payment of a civil penalty under section 232 in respect of the contravention.
+(2) No proceedings shall be instituted against a person for an offence in respect of a contravention of any of the provisions of this Division after —

-[SIA, s.
-104]
+(a) a court has made an order against him for the payment of a civil penalty under section 232; or

+(b) the person has entered into an agreement with the Authority to pay, with or without admission of liability, a civil penalty under section 232(5),

+in respect of that contravention.

+[2/2009 wef 29/07/2009]

 Division 2 —